vercel/micro/readme.md

 And go to this URL: `http://localhost:3000` - 🎉

-Now make sure to check out [awesome-micro](https://github.com/amio/awesome-micro) - a collection of plugins for micro!
+Now make sure to check out [awesome-micro](https://github.com/amio/awesome-micro) - a collection of plugins for Micro!

 ### `async` & `await`